Japanese encephalitis virus

 • While Culex species of mosquitoes are most likely to be carrying the virus in NSW, mosquitoes are hard to identify and may also carry other viruses such as Ross River, Barmah Forest and, rarely, the virus that causes Murray Valley encephalitis, so it is important to protect yourself against all mosquitos.

-• Before this year, Japanese encephalitis virus had rarely been found in Australia with previous cases noted only in Northern Australia, Cape York and the Torres Strait.
+• Before the 2021-2022 mosquito season, Japanese encephalitis virus had rarely been found in Australia with previous cases noted only in Northern Australia, Cape York and the Torres Strait.

 It is not known how Japanese encephalitis virus came into mainland Australia, but the movement of infected mosquitoes or migratory water birds may have played a part in the virus' spread, combined with significant rain events.